duckietown/docs-AIDO/book/AIDO/15_rules/05_other.md

 ### Submission of entries

-Upon enrollment in the competition (https://www2.duckietown.org/nips-2018-competition/register-for-nips-2018), participants can submit their code in the form of a docker container to a task or module of the AI-DO.
+Upon [enrollment in the competition](https://www.duckietown.org/research/ai-driving-olympics/get-started), participants can submit their code in the form of a docker container to a task or module of the AI-DO.
 Scripts will be provided for creating the container image in a conforming way.

 The system will schedule to run the code on the cloud on the challenges selected by the user, and, if simulations pass, on the robotariums.